 Soft, moist, and chocolatey.
-This sourdough chocolate banana bread has double chocolate flavors makes great use of your discard starter.
+This sourdough chocolate banana bread has double chocolate flavors and makes great use of your discard starter.

 Sourdough banana bread is such a simple and delicious way to use up sourdough discard starter.

 This chocolate version has double chocolate notes, with both cocoa powder and chocolate chips.

 The best results are with a discard starter that is acidic as this gives a more tender banana bread.
 An acidic starter will likely be runny.
 It will have peaked and collapsed a while ago so it won't be fluffy or airy.

 A starter like this isn't good for sourdough bread but it's great in discard recipes.

 The best bananas for this recipe are those that are over-ripe.
 This is when they are the sweetest and it also means they will mash up the easiest.

 Under-ripe bananas will be difficult to mash and totally underwhelming in flavor.

 This chocolate banana bread can be baked in an 8x4inch/21x11cm loaf tin or in a larger 9x5inch/23x13cm loaf tin.

 The large tin will make a loaf that is less high, but the cooking time will be reduced.